exonum/exonum-doc/src/architecture/transactions.md

 !!! note "Example"
     Assume Alice pays Bob 10 coins using
     [the sample cryptocurrency service][cryptocurrency].
-    Non-replayability prevents Bob from taking Alice's transaction and submitting it to the network again to get extra coins.
+    Non-replayability prevents Bob from taking Alice’s transaction and submitting it to the network again to get extra coins.

 Non-replayability is
-also a measure against DoS attacks; it prevents an attacker from spamming the network with his own or others' transactions.
+also a measure against DoS attacks; it prevents an attacker from spamming the network with his own or others’ transactions.

 Non-replayability in Exonum is guaranteed by discarding transactions already included into the blockchain (which is determined by the transaction hash),